 The younger the baby the faster he grows and the more frequent growth spurts occur.
 While plateaus in growth are not always obvious when monitoring the growth of babies, they are more apparent in baby's second year of life and beyond because growth plateaus extend for much longer periods of time as children mature.

-Most people are aware that babies and children have growth spurts, but not all are aware that periods of no measureable growth are also a normal part of the growth process.
+Most people are aware that babies and children have growth spurts, but not all are aware that periods of no measurable growth are also a normal part of the growth process.
 And they may not be aware of how growth plateaus affect a baby’s appetite.

 If it becomes apparent that a baby’s growth has plateaued from one weight check to the next, this can be mistaken as poor growth.
 And this may be erroneously blamed on reduced milk intake when in reality reduced milk intake is because baby's growth has plateaued.

 If a baby is weighed monthly, and therefore plateaus in baby’s growth not observed, then what concerns parents most is baby’s decreased appetite.
 This will be more obvious when a baby is bottle-fed than if he was breast-fed solely because it’s possible to tell how much a baby drinks from a bottle.
 During a growth plateau parents might worry that baby is not eating enough for healthy growth.